 - 1. Make sure that preset tools screen is started. - 2.
 Select all luminaires to be controlled as a group.
-Use Shift key for contiguous items in a list.
-Use Ctrl key for discontiguous items in a list. - 3.
-Select an unused Group Select button (or a previously assigned button if you wish to over write it) and right mouse click the button.
+Use Shift key for adjacent items in a list.
+Use Ctrl key for non-adjacent items in a list. - Select an unused Group Select button (or a previously assigned button if you wish to over write it) and right mouse <click> the button.
 At the sub menu, select New Group Select. - 4.
 Enter name for Group Select or accept default name.
-Give Group Select unique name; you can not have two Group Selects that have same name. - 5.
-Press Enter or click OK.
+Give the new Group Select a unique name; you cannot have two Group Selects that have same name. - 5.
+Press Enter or <click> OK.
 Group Select is assigned to button.

-Note: If Group Select is deleted, there is no undo feature.
+CAUTION: If Group Select is deleted, there is no undo feature.